What's New in Group Policy

 Group Policy Preferences: Additional types of preference items

 Starter Group Policy Objects: Improvements to Starter GPOs

-Administrative Template Settings: Improved user interface and additional policy settings
+Administrative Template Settings: New and changed policy settings

 Group Policy provides an infrastructure for centralized configuration management of the operating system and applications that run on the operating system.

 The following groups might be interested in these changes:

 IT professionals who have to manage users and computers in a domain environment